Cybercrime Course – Online Investigations and Evidence Collection

 This interactive training is aimed at managers of small and medium law firms and covers the following topics: challenges facing small and medium firms, financial management, generating growth, client care and marketing strategies, showing effective leadership and motivating staff, and information technology management and digital security.

 Intellectual Property Rights (5-day program)

 The course is designed to equip participants with the necessary knowledge and competencies to advise clients on intellectual property rights management, protection and enforcement.
 The main focus of the program is on copyright, trademarks and design rights.
 Patents are dealt with in passing only as a more comprehensive study is beyond the scope of this course.

 This training program for practicing attorneys aims to develop skills essential to the effective representation of clients in jury trial cases.
 It starts with topics such as interviewing the client and case analysis and facilitates opportunities for all the participants to engage in mock trial advocacy exercises with a case study and develop trial advocacy skills; including jury selection, opening statements, first examinations, cross-examinations, and closing statements.

 EU Law And Human Rights

-In this course, legal practitioners will expand their knowledge and capabilities on the use of EU law to protect human rights throughout Europe.
-Participants in the course will obtain an in-depth understanding of EU law and Human Rights, learning about topics including:
+In this course, legal practitioners expand their knowledge and capabilities on the use of EU law to protect human rights throughout Europe.
+Participants in the course obtain an in-depth understanding of EU law and Human Rights, learning about topics including:

 - Human rights and civil society protections under the European Convention on Human Rights (ECHR), the EU Charter of Fundamental Rights, and various national laws